kaustubhpimparkar/SCU-Grad-Assistant-Android-App/README.md

 # SCU-Grad-Assistant-Android-App
 Mobile app to to assist new Graduate students of SCU by providing helpful information

-As per your Android SDK version, set below to make code compatible to run on device:
+As per your Android SDK version, set minSDKVersion and targetSDKVersion in AndroidManifest.xml to make code compatible to run on device: uses-sdk
-<uses-sdk
         android:minSdkVersion="11"
-        android:targetSdkVersion="19" />
+        android:targetSdkVersion="19"

 Database implementaion:
 Internal databse: SQLite